36 injured, 11 seriously, after Hawaiian Airlines flight experiences "severe turbulence," officials say

 A total of 20 people aboard Hawaiian Airlines Flight 35 were taken to two local hospitals, Honolulu Emergency Medical Services confirmed.
 Nine of those 20 sustained minor injuries with 11 suffering serious injuries, according to EMS.

 One person was knocked unconscious, Honolulu Emergency Services Department Director Jim Ireland said at a press conference.
 About 10 passengers experienced nausea and vomiting, Ireland said.
+Of the 20 people hospitalized, 17 were passengers and three were crew members, according to the airline.
 The plane was carrying 278 passengers and 10 crew members — 2 pilots and 8 flight attendants.

 The flight landed safely at Daniel K. Inouye International Airport at 10:50 a.m. and medical care was provided at the scene for passengers and crew members who suffered less serious injuries, the airline said.